 I am a writer, painter, singer and avid home cook who delights in telling stories in words, images and songs and in cooking meals from what’s in the fridge and the fresh, seasonal fruits and vegetables from my weekly produce box from Riverdog Farm in Guinda, California.
-I am a long-time student of Natalie Goldberg, have served as her assistant at Kripalu in Lenox, Massachusetts and teach Goldberg’s writing practice as set down in Goldberg’s classic “Writing Down the Bones.”
+I am a long-time student of Natalie Goldberg, have served as her assistant at Kripalu in Lenox, Massachusetts and Taos, New Mexico and teach Goldberg’s writing practice as set down in Goldberg’s classic “Writing Down the Bones.”
 An East Bay native, I frequent the Berkeley Farmers’ Market on Saturday mornings, gathering ingredients I need to cook kale and many other foods.

 After a lifetime of cooking, I am beginning to articulate a cooking philosophy based on using what is available in the manner of farm wives and other ancestral cooks.
 I have been influenced by the work of Barbara Kingsolver, Michael Pollan and Alice Waters.
 I am fortunate to live where the growing season is long and the variety of available food is immense.